Vaxuuu/Indigo-Theme/README.md

 # Latest Update - 2.5.3
 The latest Discord update motivated me to redesign the theme a little bit.

-Latest "Hidden" Update (too small to make it into a new version) - added a watermark (don't worry, it's small enough it won't bother you)
+Latest "Hidden" Update (too small to make it into a new version) - made the theme more consistent with dividers

 # How to edit